locka99/cpp-to-rust-book/features_of_rust/closures.md

 ## Lambdas in C++11

-A [lambda expression](https://msdn.microsoft.com/en-us/library/dd293608.aspx), or lambda is an anonymous function that can be declared and passed around from within the scope of the call itself.
+A [lambda expression](https://msdn.microsoft.com/en-us/library/dd293608.aspx) is an anonymous function that can be declared and passed around from within the scope of the call itself.

-This can be particularly useful when you want to sort, filter, search or otherwise do some trivial small action without the bother of declaring and maintaining a separate function.
+A lambda can be particularly useful when you want to sort, filter, search or otherwise do some trivial small action without the bother of declaring and maintaining a separate function.

 In C++ a lambda looks like this: